betterscientificsoftware/bssw.io/Articles/Blog/UnderstandingSoftwareConfiguration.md

 #### Publication date: April 20, 2019

 <!-- deck start -->
-Installing scientific libraries or applications from source requires a system for setting up (configuring) the package to compile and link the code according to the user's specific platform and needs.
-This document introduces three of the most common approaches used by scientific libraries and applications.
+This article delves into the intricacies of software configuration during the installation of scientific libraries or applications from source, exploring three prevalent approaches to streamline the process.
 <!-- deck end -->

+Effective software configuration plays a critical role in ensuring seamless installation of scientific libraries or applications from source by configuring the package to compile and link the code according to the user's specific platform and requirements.
+This document outlines three prevalent approaches adopted by scientific libraries and applications to facilitate this installation process.

 ### Method 1: Makefile Options File
 The simplest way to communicate the options and machine parameters